• Skip to main content

 Jump to Recipe - Print Recipe

-A hearty chowder with layers of flavour built upon the charred corn and miso.
+A hearty chowder with layers of flavour built upon the roasted corn and miso.

 The corn

-Worth checking out on delectabilia is another use of charred corn.
-The charred corn puree in this speck wrapped salmon recipe delivered a creamy yet complex complement to the succulent salmon.
+Worth checking out on delectabilia is another use of roasted corn.
+The roasted corn puree in this speck wrapped salmon recipe delivered a creamy yet complex complement to the succulent salmon.

 The miso